cybex-gmbh/transmorpher/README.md

 Privacy settings:

-- video derivatives storage has to be publicly available, at least to the CDN
+- all file storages should be private
-- originals storage and image derivatives storage should be private
+- the CDN needs to access the video derivatives storage

 #### Content Delivery Network

-The Transmorpher media server provides the possibility to use an AWS CloudFront CDN distribution by default.
+The AWS CloudFront CDN distribution is supported.
 For this, the CloudFront-Distribution-ID has to be configured:

 ```dotenv
 AWS_CLOUDFRONT_DISTRIBUTION_ID=
 ```

-***Note:*** Changes to media will automatically trigger a cache invalidation, therefore the CDN cache duration can be set to a long time.
+Changes to media will automatically trigger a cache invalidation, therefore the CDN cache duration can be set to a long time.

 To forward incoming requests from the CDN to your media server, configure your Transmorpher media server as an origin.
 For more information on configuring origins in CloudFront see